TravelTripperWeb-Sites/sample-website/README.md

 ## Editable Regions

-The plugins allow to define a region which is editable via CMS.
+The plugins allow you to define a region which is editable via CMS.
 Every region can contain different region items.
 Each item is loaded from a data file and rendered using a particular template (which is referenced to from the item's data).
 Regions are unique for their hosting page and each language.

 A liquid tag `region` requires one constant parameter which defines region's name.
 Add the next rows to `index.html`: